America is Drowning in Debt; We Must Stop It Now!

 The United States federal government has accumulated debt of more than $17 trillion, and that debt is expected to grow significantly in coming years.
-This burden is an extremely serious drag on our economy.
+This burden is a serious drag on our economy.
 Borrowing more and more money would threaten the livelihoods of Americans, as well as our standing with the rest of the world.
 It is important we act now, so we can set our nation on a new course.

 It’s actually very simple to see how we’ve gotten to this point.
 The federal government has to borrow money when the revenue it collects is not enough to cover the amount it spends.
 This is our budget deficit.
 The government’s current largest expenditures are defense, health care and Social Security.